allenmr/communicatehealth.github.io/_posts/2017-03-08-browser-support.md

 **Notes:**
   * If we have analytics for a site, we may add or drop browsers depending on usage.
 The default cut-off is 5%.
-  * We're working on updating the ODPHP contract.
-For now, continue to test IE9 and IE10 for:
-    * h.gov
-    * HF
-    * HP (IE10 only)

 ## Operating Systems
   * Windows - [Mainstream support](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet):